 Neuromuscular blocking agents

-Excessive neuromuscular blockade has occurred in patients receiving parenteral Magnosolv sulfate and a neuromuscular blocking agent; These drugs should be administered concomitantly with caution.
+The excessive neuromuscular blockade has occurred in patients receiving parenteral Magnosolv sulfate and a neuromuscular blocking agent; These drugs should be administered concomitantly with caution.

 - Skeletal demineralization.

-Among other skeletal abnormalities, with continuous maternal administration of Magnosolv for more than 5 to 7 days.
-Magnosolv Sulfate Injection should be used during pregnancy only if clearly necessary.
+Among other skeletal abnormalities, continuous maternal administration of Magnosolv for more than 5 to 7 days.
+Magnosolv Sulfate Injection should be used during pregnancy only if necessary.
 If this medicine is used during pregnancy, the woman should be informed of the possible harm to the fetus.

-When given by continuous intravenous infusion (especially for more than 24 hours before delivery) to control seizures in a woman with toxemia, the newborn may show signs of Magnosolv toxicity, including neuromuscular or respiratory depression.
+When given continuous intravenous infusion (especially for more than 24 hours before delivery) to control seizures in a woman with toxemia, the newborn may show signs of Magnosolv toxicity, including neuromuscular or respiratory depression.

 Administration of Magnosolv sulfate outside of its approved indication in pregnant women should be performed by trained obstetrician personnel in a hospital setting with appropriate obstetric care facilities.